 As an unabashed idealist often plagued by (too-) high expectations, New Year’s is basically a holiday tailor-made for me—or invented to make me crazy.
 Every January 1st, the fantasy returns of ALL THE THINGS I’m going to do and ALL THE WAYS I’m going to become my best self ever.

-On January 1, the world sheds the cozy reflectiveness that Christmas—or winter, if you’re pagan ;)—brings.
+On January 1, the world sheds the cozy reflectiveness that winter brings.
 Life is suddenly starker and plainer, as the days start stretching out, second by precious second, toward spring.
 Routine and order return.

 A friend shared an article the other day, on the beauty of not knowing.
 “Life is all about not knowing, and then doing something anyway.
 All of life is like this.
 All of it.”
 For some reason, that struck me as applicable to resolutions.
 This year I’m trying to approach my list as less of a plan and more as a hope.
 Maybe that’s wishy-washy, but it also leaves room for mistakes and mess—the stuff of transformation.